Ikenobō: Headmasters

 Sen'ei Ikenobō is married to Yasuko Ikenobō.
-While they have several sons, their daughter Yuki (池坊保子, b.
+While they have several sons, their oldest child Yuki (池坊保子, b.
 1965)) currently officially the Headmaster designate, will become the next headmaster under the name Ikenobō Senkō IV (四代目 池坊 専好), breaking with the previous tradition that only a son can be named as successor to be head priest at the temple.

 Headquarters

 The dōjō is located next to the temple and is a two-storey structure built in the traditional style.
 It holds mainly exhibition space laid out with tatami mats and shoji sliding doors.
 Around it is a small water pond and garden.
 It has a large auditorium on the main floor and the museum is located there as well.
 It also contains exhibition space and classrooms and serves as a centre for communication, studies, and workshops for teachers and students, and a coordination point for local chapters or those wishing to found a new one.
 Chapters exist throughout the world.